 Helderberg Meadworks is a unique “winery” located at the edge of the Helderberg Mountains where fresh water and local raw honey are used to craft the finest mead.
 They are one of the few meaderies in the state who primarily produce mead.
 Owner and meadmaker Peter Voelker has been making mead for many years.
 In 2010, he decided to open Helderberg Meadworks with his wife Kirsten to share what he considers the best mead in the country.
-They have since expanded to include Apple, Maple, Feral, Sweet Feral, and the award-winning Odin’s Tears meads—each made with local ingredients and unique in their own way.

 IN THE SPOTLIGHT